fivdi/onoff/README.md

 kernels prior to 3.13 it was possible for both inputs and outputs to generate interrupts.
 The 3.13 kernel dropped support for interrupt generating outputs, irrespective of whether the underlying hardware supports them or not.
+Whether or not interrupts are supported is GPIO specific.
+If interrupts are not supported the setEdge method should not be used.

 Set GPIO interrupt generating edge.